ipfabric/docs/docs/IP_Fabric_Settings/administration/sso.md

 !!! note "`roleName`"

-    In IP Fabric version `6.1.0`, the ability to use `roleName` in the SSO configuration was added.
-For consistency and human readablility, it is recommended to switch from using `roleId` to `roleName`.
+    In IP Fabric version `6.1.0`, we added the option to use `roleName` in the SSO configuration.
+For consistency and human readability, we recommend switching from `roleId` to `roleName`.

 ??? example "JSON Validation"